PertsevRoman/g-map-field/README.md

 3) Run "gulp default"

-4) Common library file compiled into *src/js/index.js*, dependencies compiles into *src/js/libs.js*, styles - *src/css/base.css*.
+4) Common library file compiled into *dist/js/index.js*.
-you can use only *src/js/index.js* with resolving dependencies with bower and write your own styles

 # Usage

-1) Link dependencies (vue.js required, bootstrap optional)
+1) Link dependencies (vue.js required, bootstrap required)

-2) Create vue.js app

-3) Add "<path-input field-name="field-name" field-value='json-value'></path-input>" tag into your form.
+2) Add "<path-input field-name="field-name" field-value='json-value' template="template-path" ></path-input>"
+tag into your form.
 Form value submitted as *field-name* (JSON encoded).
+Template *template-path* used for component template (template url rendering not suppurted by vue.js, this is own functional)

 Value decoded from json format (*json-value*)

+3) Create vue.js app

+# Notes
+For *bootstrap-timepicker* plugin css styles not included, only less.
+You can compile less and include result css in your project